abbbi/virtnbdbackup/README.md

 Currently the required components have to be installed and executed on the libvirt host itself, remote connections are possible and are subject to further releases.

-# Extents

-In order to save only used data from the images, extent information is queried from the NBD server.
-This happens by either using the qemu tools (qemu-img map ..) if option "-q" is specified, or by an custom implemented extent handler.

 # Backup Operation